splash-networks/capport/README.md

 #### Coova Chilli ####

 Many vendors use Coova Chilli as their captive portal package so the code given [here](https://github.com/splash-networks/capport/tree/master/Coova%20Chilli) will work for them.
-Some examples are Xirrus, LigoWave and OpenMesh.
+Some examples are Teltonika, Xirrus, LigoWave and OpenMesh.
 Some use Coova Chilli with slight variations, such as Cradlepoint and Plasma.
 Their codes are given in their respective folders.

 #### pfSense, OPNSense, PacketFence, Sophos